By The Direct Commerce Team

-Earlier this month, Vice President of Operations, Leela Gill and Chief Technology Officer, Billy Williams hosted a webinar on best practices for change management in P2P automation.
+Earlier this month, Direct Commerce hosted a webinar on best practices for change management in P2P automation.
 A participant asked a question that resonated with us and reflects an underlying concern found in many corporations.

-When it comes to self-improvement, change can be exciting and empowering, as TED Talk speaker, Jim Hemerling, states, because the change comes from within you.
-In setting your personal goals – perhaps to win a race or lose weight - you get excited about that change because you understand the benefits as it relates to you.
+When it comes to self-improvement, change can be exciting and empowering, as TEDTalk speaker, Jim Hemerling, states, because the change comes from within you.
+In setting your personal goals—perhaps to win a race or lose weight—you get excited about that change because you understand the benefits as they relate to you.

 But when the change comes from your boss, all of a sudden, it can become scary.
 Why?
 Historically organizations have used the word “transformation” to be a surrogate for “layoffs” and people start to fear losing their jobs.
 Leaders need to address that concern and alleviate it because, in the era of process automation and robotic programming, change management is here to stay.

 Futurist, Bill Jensen, states that how we work will change more in the next 20 years than in the past 2,000 years, but that should not scare us; it should energize us.
 Leaders need to create a paradigm shift where employees are expecting constant change in the form of process improvement and personal development.